pupilfirst/playbook/stages/5-scale.md

 WIP.

+You will prepare for a Series A round of Investment at thsi stage.
+You will hire you first-level executives and put them in charge of various departments that you have established over time.
+Focus will be on implementing a process and strucutre, which will scale up efficiently.

 Resources:
 * [The Eighteen Mistakes that kill startups](http://paulgraham.com/startupmistakes.html) is a great Paul Graham essay on startup failure, with a lot of them particularly relevant to the Scaling stage.